 As before, create some text using the a command and experiment with the p command.
 You will find, for example, that you can't show line 0 or a line beyond the end of the buffer, and that attempts to show a buffer in reverse order don't work.
 For example, you get an error message if you type:

 3,1p ?

-Displaying Text - the List economic command 1 in
+Displaying Text - the List Command 1

 Exercise: Trying the p

 Command